rebelsky/sams-assorted-musings-reflections/grinnell-trads-bakery-run.md

 variety, but I don't recall any particularly successful ones.
 It may be that the donut runs were developed by students for students, and those kinds of traditions are generally more successful than activities designed by non-students.
 Perhaps my student readers will take that as a challenge: Develop a new tradition that does not involve alcohol and that gets students to see what's downtown.
 And no, scavenger hunts don't count.

 ---

+Followup: This tradition was fairly old.
+David Feldman '71 writes "I don't remember mass runs [6] to Danish Maid but it was common for those of us on Central Student Time to make 4:00 a.m. visits."

+---